As architects, we’re intuitive listeners

 Outside of the office, I stay active through CrossFit, jiu-jitsu, and rock climbing.
-I am an adventurer, happy to tackle a bucket list of new experiences and places to travel with my girlfriend.
+I am an adventurer, happy to tackle a bucket list of new experiences and places to travel with my wife.

 Growing up in England, I visited architectural masterpieces throughout Europe, resulting in my passion for architecture.
 I enjoy architecture’s balance of creative and technical aspects, and I am excited daily to positively impact our community through my profession.

 In addition to spending time with my beautiful wife and two daughters, I enjoy kite flying, bowling, cars, and traveling.
 My favorite activity is cooking Saturday morning breakfast for my girls.

 As a native of Clark County, I enjoy that architecture gives me the ability to positively-impact my community, continuing its legacy of being a great place to live and raise my family.